 Tourismart has the capabilities of any leading hospitality property management software, except this option can fit in the palm of your hand.
 Features include real-time communication where hoteliers can speak with guests to help facilitate room service.
 Guest profiling is also available, which can help hoteliers track their guests preferences and even predict their future purchases or requests.

 Reputation management and push notifications round out Tourismart’s standout features, enabling you to provide better service to prevent a bad review and alert guests to potential deals and discounts at your property, such as a discount spa day or half off drinks at the hotel bar.
+If you need to compare other options with similar features, these Tourismart alternatives are a great place to start.

 Cost: Tourismart comes in three basic packages that ascend in price and number of rooms.
 For up to 35 rooms (recommended for boutique hotels, suites, and traditional guesthouses), users will pay €25 euros per month.
 For up to 100 rooms (recommended for leisure resorts, luxury apartments, and small city hotels), users will pay €130 euros per month.
 For more than 100 rooms (recommended for luxury and all-inclusive hotels, independent, or part of a large hotel chain), users can expect to pay 240 euros per month.
 If you need something beyond the basic package, you can submit a pricing enquiry here.